gumaerc-testorg/15.371-fall-2024/content/pages/syllabus.md

 #### Course Text

 - *Innovating: A Doer’s Manifesto for Starting from a Hunch, Prototyping Problems, Scaling Up, and Learning to Be Productively Wrong* by Luis Perez-Breva.
 Cambridge, MA: MIT Press, 2017.
-ISBN: 9780262536127. \[[MIT Press](https://mitpress.mit.edu/9780262536127/)\]
+ISBN: 9780262536127. \[{{% resource_link "a3b72d3e-ea90-40b6-b888-d21f98634b9c" "MIT Press" %}}\]

 ### Presentations